yellowfish543/StdToolheadOpenfoam/README.md

 6) Case execution and monitoring
 7) Post-processing

-The workflow uses software freely avaliable for non-commercial use:
+The workflow uses software freely available for non-commercial use:
 * Fusion 360 - CAD and Geometry Preparation (steps 1 & 2)
-* Excel - Boundary condition calcs (step 3) - Ok so not free but readliy avaliable, can be migrated to python at some point
+* Excel - Boundary condition calcs (step 3) - Ok so not free but readily available, can be migrated to python at some point
-* VSCode - All interfaceing with Openfoam setup and execution as well as launching paraFoam/paraView for post-processing - (Steps 4-7)
+* VSCode - All interfacing with Openfoam setup and execution as well as launching paraFoam/paraView for post-processing - (Steps 4-7)
 * OpenFOAM v2306 - Openfoam.com flavour (largely the same as .org but syntax varies) (steps 4-6)
 * ParaFOAM - Post-processor bundled into OpenFOAM, could also use ParaView either in Linux or Windows (step 7)

 ## Folder Structure
-This workflow assuems a common folder structure:
+This workflow assumes a common folder structure:
 <br>	`./<CaseName>/01_Geometry`
 <br> 	`./<CaseName>/02_Run`
 <br>	`./<CaseName>/03_Calcs`
-<br><br>**Note** that the pre-run cleanup script will update the mesh geometry based on the contence of `./<CaseName>/01_Geometry`
+<br><br>**Note** that the pre-run cleanup script will update the mesh geometry based on the contents of `./<CaseName>/01_Geometry`

 ## OpenFOAM versions